 “I- yea.
 Sure.
 For reasons that should be obvious.
 Trust me, I don't feel like laughing.”

 “I understand now, obviously.
 But when you first started, I noticed.
-And now that you’re team captain your silence on the subject has been well... people kind of know you won't care what’s said about that stuff.”
+And now that you’re team captain, well... people kind of know you won't care what’s said about that stuff.”

 “Oh my god.
 They think I’m a homophobe?”
 For some reason, the idea had never occurred to Kent that his silence would, instead of coming off neutral, be interpreted as support, though now it seems obvious.